doma-engineering/flake-magazine/001-fighting-pollution/01-make-or-break-stdio/README.md

 ```
 _Making a text file the name of which is a multiline string._

+> Note!
+The snippet above uses here-document feature of bash.
+> It is a type of input redirection which creates a regular temporary file, writes to it whatever is between _limit strings_ and redirects it into STDIN.
+> After the redirection happens, the file gets deleted.
+> For example, if you `<<` into `ls -la /proc/self/fd`, you will see an output akin to `0 -> '/tmp/sh-thd.myfoxY (deleted)'`.

 Another reason to use STDIN to read "big" inputs is the flexibility it provides.
-A tool that calls your tool won't need to format its output in any particular way, for instance, if you use JSON as to encode your IPC calls.
+A tool that calls your program won't need to format its output in any particular way.
+It may be relevant if, for instance, use JSON as to encode your IPC calls.
 In the next example, the program that emits solution can emit multiline JSON, single-line JSON or even weirdly-formatted JSON and the communication won't break down.

 ```rust
 pub fn main() {